hbc/knowledgebase/r/rshiny_server.md

     })
     ```

-## Your Fourth Shiny App: Using radio buttons to select a data table to render
+## Your Fourth R Shiny App: Using radio buttons to select a data table to render

 In this app, we are going to select between two possible built-in R data tables for Shiny to render.
 Importantly, you should use the `DT` package when rendering data tables with R Shiny.
-The `DT` package is the recommended package from Shiny documents to use when rendering tables.
+The `DT` package is the recommended package from the Shiny documentation to use when rendering tables.

 ```
 library(shiny)